RediSearch/RediSearch/docs/Commands.md

 Returns the full contents of a document.

-Currently it is equivalent to HGETALL, but this is future proof and will allow us to change the internal representation of documents inside redis in the future.
+Currently it is equivalent to HGETALL, but this is future-proof and will allow us to change the internal representation of documents inside redis in the future.
 In addition, it allows simpler implementation of fetching documents in clustered mode.

 If the document does not exist or is not a HASH object, we reutrn a NULL reply